dmccreary/dmccreary/docs/recommendations.md

 #### Catherine Boucher

-* Director of Technical Services at Bonterra
+* Director of Technical Services at Bonterra.
+Former Microsoft Leader.
 * August 19, 2023
 * Catherine worked with Dan on the same team